Praxis Core, Praxis II, & Massachusetts Tests for Education Licensure Tests

 Read this document completely.
 It is your responsibility to be prepared for the test.

-- Students with an SAT score of 1100 or higher (Math + Verbal) are exempt from the Praxis I exam.
+- Students with an SAT score of 1100 or higher (Math + Verbal) are exempt from the Praxis I or Core exam.
 The Writing SAT score is not counted in the total of 1100 needed for exemption.
-Students with SAT scores of less than 1100, but with SAT scores of 550 or higher on Verbal are exempt from Praxis I Reading and Writing, SAT of 550 or higher on Math are exempt from Praxis I Math.
+Students with SAT scores of less than 1100, but with SAT scores of 550 or higher on Verbal are exempt from Praxis Core Reading and Writing, SAT of 550 or higher on Math are exempt from Praxis Core Math.

-- Students with an ACT composite score of 24 or higher are exempt from the Praxis I exam.
-Students with a composite score of less than 24, but with a score of at least 24 on the English test are exempt from the Praxis I Reading and Writing, ACT of at least 24 on the Math test are exempt from the Praxis I Math.
+- Students with an ACT composite score of 24 or higher are exempt from the full Praxis Core exam.
+Students with a composite score of less than 24, but with a score of at least 24 on the English test are exempt from the Praxis Core Reading and Writing, ACT of at least 24 on the Math test are exempt from the Praxis Core Math.

-- Under "Student Services & Finanacial Aid", click "Student Records".
+- Students may confirm official SAT or ACT exempting scores by accessing SEANET: Under "Student Services & Financial Aid", click "Student Records".
 Click "Student Information".
 Click "submit" for the current term, then scroll to the bottom for "Test Score Information".

 - Praxis Deadlines